 The marine park zoning accommodates most forms of coastal recreation.
-Motorised water sports are not allowed in SZs, but the remote offshore location and size of the SZ in the NIGMP should result in negligible impacts on these activities.
-Recreational fishing continues to be accommodated within the NIGMP (see Section 10.2.7).
+Motorised water sports are not allowed in SZs, but there are no SZs in the GIGMP.
+Recreational fishing continues to be accommodated within the GIGMP (see Section 10.2.7).

-Some recreational activities such as scuba diving may be enhanced inside SZs (due to larger and more abundant fish).
-The remote location and presence of white sharks at the North Neptune Island SZ limits the number of people able to benefit from it.
-However, the experience of shark cage diving participants could potentially be enhanced by the SZ.
+Some recreational activities such as scuba diving may be enhanced inside SZs (due to larger and more abundant fish), but there are no SZs in the GIGMP.
 Indicators of recreational use include participation rates and the numbers of boat registrations/licences.